natanmaia95/steam-backlog-tracker/README.md

 - Open 'Settings' by clicking the gear button on the top right, insert your Steam Account ID (a 17 digit number below your nickname in [store.steampowered.com/account](https://store.steampowered.com/account)), and click Apply
 - If you see the games you own in your account, now you can click on them to mark as played/unplayed.

+## Technologies

+The front-end uses Angular (version 20), on top of HTML/CSS/Typescript.
+It communicates with the Steam Web API.
+It's a static website which means the hosted version needs a back-end to route the requests around CORS; mine is made with Node.js and Express.

 ## Running Locally (WIP)

 To open the front-end server on `http://localhost:4200/` run: